ethereum/portal-network-specs/implementation-details-overlay.md

 ### G.4.a - Handle incoming gossip

 Client can listen for incoming OFFER messages, responding with an ACCEPT message for any offered content which is of interest to the client.

 #### G.4.a.1 - Receipt via uTP

 After sending an ACCEPT response to an OFFER request the client listens for an inbound uTP stream with the `connection-id` that was sent with the ACCEPT response.

-### G.4.b - Neighborhood Gossip Propogation
+### G.4.b - Neighborhood Gossip Propagation

 Upon receiving and validating gossip content, the content should then be gossiped to some set of interested nearby peers.